pptorchia/is578-introduction-to-dh/Static HTML Tools Installation.md

 I have tried using ChatGPT but the results did not help.

 At this point I have been working on trying to configure GitHub to host my locally hosted webpage.
+I have created a new repository in my Github profile.
 I have once again run into the issues with my Gemfile and bundle and can't proceed beyond this step to get GitHub to host my HTMP files.